parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 		a.
 Modularity is just keeping everything arranged and in seperate files
 		b. jmods is good example where java has arranged everything in modules
 	4. Hierarchy
-		a. it justs represents code reusability
+		a. it justs represents code reusability and establishes relationship between 2 entities
 		b. it is further subdivided in:
 			i.
 Association (Having Has - A Relationship)
 				a.